-Many people slice cake layers by sawing with the knife.
-However that back-and-forth motion often leads to jagged, uneven layers.
-There are many awkward gadgets out there for sawing cake when the truth is, all that’s needed is a long serrated knife, a turntable, and a different approach.
+I often see bakers slicing cake layers by sawing with the knife.
+However the back-and-forth motion is more likely to result in jagged, uneven layers.
+There are a countless number of awkward gadgets on the market designed to assist the sawing of cake.
+It’s a lousy money-making scam since the truth is, all that’s needed to achieve flat, even layers is a long serrated knife, a frosting turntable, and a different approach.

-That way, the friction of the turning cake against the teeth of the knife drives the cut.
-The cut radiates inward, first encircling the cake then spiraling towards center.
+With this method, DON’T SAW but instead PUSH a serrated knife steadily sideways through a cake while turning the cake continuously on a wheel.
+This way, the friction of the turning cake against the teeth of the knife drives the cut.
+The cut radiates inward, first encircling the cake then spiraling toward center.
 As long as the knife is held steady, this method yields nice clean slices.

 Now you have a cake top.
 Follow this link to read my tutorial on what to do with leftover cake tops.